 Call numbers with "C" (items related to the University of Illinois) are shelved between 378.999 and 379 (in the wall collection)

 Government documents are housed on the North end of the Reading Room.
-These materials are shelved using the Superintendent of Documents (SuDoc) classification system, which groups together publications from the same Federal Agency.
+These materials are shelved using the Superintendent of Documents (SuDoc) classification system.
 The SuDoc system was designed to group together publications from the same Federal agency.
-Each agency is assigned a specific letter or combination of letters--for example, NAS is used to represent materials published by the National Aeronautics and Space Administration (NASA).
+Each agency is assigned a specific letter or combination of letters.
+For example, NAS is used to represent materials published by the National Aeronautics and Space Administration (NASA).
 The rest of a SuDoc number communicates specific information about the document including sub-agencies of the parent Federal agency, publication type, and publication year.

 Examples of the types of materials you will find here include:

-The Stacks Reference Collection is located on the south side of Deck 5 in the Main Stacks, just inside the entrance to the stacks.
-The collection is building-use only, and a small working area for users has been set up along the south wall behind the collection.
+The Stacks Reference Collection is located on Deck 5 in the Main Stacks, just inside the entrance to the stacks on both the north and the south sides.
+The collection is building-use only.
 Titles in this collection currently experience low use but have enduring research value.
-Examples include national bibliographies and periodical indexes, the majority of which may be available online but without retrospective coverage or specific functionality (e.g., cross references) that the print copy offers.
+Examples include national bibliographies and periodical indexes, the majority of which may be available online but without retrospective coverage or specific functionality (e.g. cross references) that the print copy offers.

-The periodicals of the Literature and Languages Library are now shelved along the North end of the Reading Room.
-Inquires about that collection can be made to that library.
+The periodicals of the Literature and Languages Library are now shelved along the South end of the Reading Room.
+Inquiries about that collection can be made to that library.